lhr-solar/BPS/Docs/source/Software/Apps.rst

 There are 3 hardware mailboxes that can hold CAN messages that will be sent along the CAN line.
 This semaphore is initialized to a value of 3 (number of empty mailboxes).
 When the semaphore is posted, the count decreases (one mailbox becomes full).
 When the semaphore is pended, the count increases (one mailbox becomes empty).
+This means that the semaphore will keep track of how many CAN mailboxes are free.
+If we pend this semaphore before sending a CAN message and post it after sending a CAN message, we can make sure the code will block until a mailbox is free if we try to send a CAN message when no mailboxes are free.

 CAN FIFO Mutex
 ==============